trystant/helloct/README.md

 4. Insert these strings into the config.js file

 # Request Builder

 Insert project-key

 Build custom URI's for your requests

-# Gulp
+# Build and Start

 Gulp runs build and start command for you

 On build code is transpiled by babel from /src to /dist

-On run node runs the index file from /dist
+On start node runs the index file from /dist

 ```